🔥NOTE: The Studio plug-in for Unity is currently in beta and under development. Information on this page is subject to change.

 Haptic Receiver component typically attached to the Main Camera.

 Any haptic clip that you wish to use in your Unity application must first be added to the project.
 Specifically, the haptic clips (files ending with the extension

-.haptic) must be added to the streaming assets of the project which is located in your project at
+.haptic) must be added to the

-Assets/StreamingAssets/Haptics.
+Assets folder (or a sub-folder of your choosing) in the project.
 You can either directly drag haptic clips to this folder in Finder/Explorer, or you can drag them into the Unity Project Explorer.